-AboutMartino Dibeltulo Concu is a historian of Buddhism, with expertise in two main areas.
+My current projects fall into two main areas.
 The first is the study of the history and historiography of Chinese and Tibetan Buddhist relations.
-He focuses in particular on Buddhist scriptures and scholastic works as they were translated and interpreted by Chinese exegetes during the late imperial and Republican periods.
+I focus in particular on Buddhist scriptures and Tibetan scholastic works as they were translated and interpreted by Chinese exegetes during the late imperial and Republican periods.

-His teaching broadly reflects his research interests, including theory courses that examine the concepts of religion and magic, travel and place, scripture and practice across disciplinary boundaries, and thematic courses that engage classical works from both Chinese and Tibetan philosophical and religious traditions.
+My teaching broadly reflects my research interests, including theory courses that examine the concepts of religion and magic, travel and place, scripture and practice across disciplinary boundaries, and thematic courses that engage classical works from both Chinese and Tibetan philosophical and religious traditions, as well as from the intellectual and religious traditions of East Asia.

 Education2015 Ph.D., University of Michigan (USA)